phalcon/documentation/docs/autoload.md

 In the above example, we create a new Events Manager object, attach a method to the `loader:beforeCheckPath` event, and then set it in our autoloader.
 Every time the loader loops and looks for a particular file in a specific path, the path will be printed on the screen.

 The `getCheckedPath()` holds the path that is scanned during each iteration of the internal loop.
-You can also use the `getFoundPath()` method, which holds the path of the file that was loaded.
-As of 5.15, `getFoundPath()` is populated for every lookup strategy - class map, namespace and directory - not only for registered files.
+You can also use the `getFoundPath()` method, which holds the path of the file that was loaded. `getFoundPath()` is populated for every lookup strategy - class map, namespace and directory - not only for registered files.
 The `loader:pathFound` event also fires once per loaded file, from the point where the file is required.

 For events that can stop operation, all you will need to do is return `false` in the method that is attached to the particular event: